SUNET/eduid-signup/docs/installation.rst

 ^^^^^^^^^^^^^^
-eduID Sign Up stores the information about registered users in a MongoDB database so you need it installed in the same machine or in other box that is accesible from the one you installed eduID Sign Up in.
+eduID Sign Up stores the information about registered users in a MongoDB database so you need it installed in the same machine or in other box that is accessible from the one you installed eduID Sign Up in.

 Deb based example: